Measure synchronization in interacting Hamiltonian systems: A brief review: Effects of occasional coupling

-The use of occasional coupling can effectively overcome desynchronization and restore MS between two coupled subsystems~\citep{ghosh18_2}.
-However, the success of an occasional coupling scheme in inducing synchronization in dissipative chaotic systems does not necessarily guarantee its efficacy when employed on previously measure desynchronized systems.
-This is because occasional coupling in dissipative systems is typically ad hoc, and analytical tools such as conditional Lyapunov exponents~\citep{pecora98} and eigenvalues of the Jacobian matrix of the corresponding linearized transverse dynamics~\citep{ghosh18} are not applicable for characterizing MS. Furthermore, it has been demonstrated that the successful application of the on-off coupling scheme~\citep{chen09}, an example of the occasional coupling scheme, to coupled pairs of Hamiltonian systems exhibits measure desynchronization.
-In this particular scheme~\citep{chen09}, the coupling parameter is periodically turned on and off at predetermined intervals.
+The success of an occasional coupling scheme in inducing synchronization in dissipative chaotic systems does not necessarily guarantee its efficacy when employed on previously measure desynchronized systems.
+This is because occasional coupling in dissipative systems is typically ad hoc, and analytical tools such as conditional Lyapunov exponents~\citep{pecora98} and eigenvalues of the Jacobian matrix of the corresponding linearized transverse dynamics~\citep{ghosh18} are not applicable for characterizing MS. However, the occasional coupling has found application in mitigating measure desynchronization observed in coupled Hamiltonian systems~\citep{ghosh18_2}.
+More explicitly, the use of the on-off coupling scheme~\citep{chen09} can effectively overcome desynchronization and restore MS between two coupled subsystems~\citep{ghosh18_2}.
+This study~\citep{ghosh18_2} encompasses both categories of MS states: quasiperiodic and chaotic.
+This paper undertakes an examination by selecting representative systems from each category and emphasizes the effect of the on-off coupling to retain the MS states in these systems.

+In this on-off coupling scheme~\citep{chen09}, the coupling parameter is periodically turned on and off at predetermined intervals.
+Thus, in the presence of occasional coupling, we need to take care of two time scales: the system time scale ($T_s$) and on-off period ($T$).
+In order to facilitate a more comprehensive discussion and to provide a clear mathematical representation of the implementation of the on-off coupling scheme~\citep{chen09}, we express the bidirectional coupling between the two Hamiltonian subsystems using the coupling strength $K$ in the following manner~\citep{ghosh18_2}: